-PUC proposed to change the existing RTS rates by the same proportions as the changes in the UTRs noted above effective July 1, 2009.
-Therefore, PUC has proposed to increase all of its RTS Network Rates by 3.5%.
-However, in its reply submission, PUC agreed with Board staff that the RTSR rates should reflect the January 1, 2010 UTRs.
+Woodstock Hydro proposed to change the existing RTS rates by the same proportions as the changes in the UTRs noted above effective July 1, 2009.
+Therefore, Woodstock Hydro has proposed to increase all of its RTS Network Rates by 3.5%, and decrease all of its RTS Connection Rates by 2.2%.
+However, in its reply submission, Woodstock Hydro agreed with Board staff that the RTSR rates should reflect the January 1, 2010 UTRs.

-The Board notes that very few distributors, including PUC, included in their 2009 rates the July 1, 2009 level of UTRs since for most of them distribution rates would have been implemented on May 1, 2009.
-The Board also notes that PUC agreed to reflect the January 1, 2010 UTRs.
+The Board notes that very few distributors, including Woodstock Hydro, included in their 2009 rates the July 1, 2009 level of UTRs since for most of them distribution rates would have been implemented on May 1, 2009.
+The Board also notes that Woodstock Hydro agreed to reflect the January 1, 2010 UTRs.
 Therefore, in accordance with the July 22, 2009 RTSR Guideline, the Board finds that the revisions to the RTSRs ought to reflect the changes from the current level (i.e. rate in effect prior to July 1, 2009) over the to the January 1, 2010 level.
-This represents an increase of about 15.6% to the RTSR Network Service rate.
-The Board will reflect these findings in PUC's draft Rate Order.
+This represents an increase of about 15.6% to the RTSR Network Service Rates, and an increase of about 5.2% to the RTSR Line and Transformation Connection Service Rates.
+The Board will reflect these findings in Woodstock Hydro's draft Rate Order.

-Review and Disposition of Group 1 Deferral and Variance Accounts distributor's Group 1 account balances will be reviewed and disposed of if the preset disposition threshold of \$0.001 per kWh (debit or credit) is exceeded.
+Review and Disposition of Group 1 Deferral and Variance Accounts

+The Report of the Board on Electricity Distributors' Deferral and Variance Account Review Report (the "EDDVAR Report") provides that, during the IRM plan term, the distributor's Group 1 account balances will be reviewed and disposed of if the preset disposition threshold of \$0.001 per kWh (debit or credit) is exceeded.
 The onus is on the distributor to justify why any account balance in excess of the threshold should not be disposed of.